Shazz Preston

-Shazz Preston (born October 20, 2003) is an American college football wide receiver for the Tulane Green Wave.
-He previously played for the Alabama Crimson Tide.
+Shazz Preston (born October 20, 2003) is an American college football wide receiver for the Indiana Hoosiers.
+He previously played for the Alabama Crimson Tide and Tulane Green Wave.

+Early life

 Preston attended St. James High School in Saint James, Louisiana.
 He competed in football, basketball, and track and field while in high school.
-He was ranked by ESPN as the No. 16 recruit in college football's class of 2022 and the No. 3 receiver.

-Preston committed to the Alabama Crimson Tide.
-He enrolled at the University of Alabama in May 2022.
+Preston was ranked by ESPN as the No. 16 recruit in college football's class of 2022 and the No. 3 receiver.
+He committed to the Alabama Crimson Tide.

+College career

-On January 2, 2024, Preston announced that he would be entering the transfer portal.
-On January 15, he announced that he would transfer to Tulane.
+Preston enrolled at the University of Alabama in May 2022.
+On January 2, 2024, he announced that he would be entering the transfer portal.
+On January 15, Preston announced that he would transfer to Tulane.
+On December 26, 2025, he announced that he would enter the transfer portal for the second time.